Skip to main content

 In April 2006, the Acting Associate Director for Library Operations appointed the NLM Digital Repository Working Group (DRWG) and charged them with the task of developing functional requirements for an NLM digital repository to provide access to and preservation of digital content not covered by PubMedCentral and the NIH CIT Videocast project.
 The creation of functional requirements and identification of key policy issues for an NLM digital repository were essential first steps to aid in building the NLM collection in the digital environment.

-A number of Library Operations program areas are in need of such a digital repository to support their existing digital collections and to expand the ability to collect a growing amount of born-digital resources.
-Dozens of digital collections have been created by the History of Medicine Division that require long-term management and preservation.
+A number of Library Operations program areas were in need of such a digital repository to support their existing digital collections and to expand the ability to collect a growing amount of born-digital resources.
+Dozens of digital collections were created by the History of Medicine Division that required long-term management and preservation.
 Collection development and acquisitions staff is seeing an increasing availability of born-digital materials that NLM needs to add to its collection.
 The NLM preservation program has embraced digitization as a preservation format to replace microfilming.

 The DRWG completed a functional specifications document by March, 2007.
 In addition, the group identified policy and management issues related to the creation, design and maintenance of the repository.
 By identifying high level functional requirements and policy considerations, the DRWG endeavored to outline an infrastructure and bring a standards-based approach to the management, preservation and access of existing and future NLM digital resources.